 - Potentially quick funding — Oportun says that most approved applicants receive their funds the same day they apply.

 - Loan funding options — Your loan funds can be distributed by check, direct deposit into your bank account or an Oportun prepaid Ventiva Card in some states.

 - No prepayment penalty — You won’t have to pay a fee if you pay off your loan early.

 - Limited locations — Oportun has about 300 retail locations in Arizona, California, Florida, Illinois, New Jersey, New Mexico, Nevada, Texas and Utah.
 Online loans are available in those states as well as in Idaho, Missouri and Wisconsin.

 Who an Oportun loan is good for

 An Oportun loan may be a good fit if you don’t have a credit history and need cash for a sudden expense.
-On-time payments may help you build your credit history, since the lender reports to two of the three major credit bureaus: Experian and TransUnion, according to an Oportun rep.
+On-time payments may help you build your credit history, since the lender reports to U.S. credit bureaus.

 Oportun’s interest rates are higher than what some other lenders offer, so you’ll probably want to compare rates to see if there’s a more affordable option somewhere else, particularly if you have good credit.Learn more: How to compare loan offers